 No-one looking for cheap holiday deals in Thailand wants to miss flights with budget carriers like AirAsia or Nok Air.
 Whether for a domestic or international trip, these airlines offer fares for a fraction of the cost of full-service operators; during sale periods you can even get ‘free seats’, where taxes and any surcharges can add up to as little as a couple of hundred baht for a flight within Thailand.
+Although after reading the Jet Suite review and the packages they have to offer, I have to say their offer is quite tempting as well.

 While the sweetest deal was to be had while AirAsia was still flying in and out of Bangkok’s main Suvarnabhumi airport, even since the airline’s move to Don Muang (as part of efforts to ease congestion at Suvarnabhumi, which already operates over capacity) the fares on offer make it a more than worthwhile choice.
 Don Muang might not be quite as handily connected as Suvarnabhumi with its Airport Rail Link line, there are still a number of ways to make the trip.
 Enjoy cheap flights from San Jose to Bocas Del Toro.